 After moving to Canada in 1970 to attend college Luis graduated as a mechanical engineer, began his career, married, and had children.
 Throughout this entire period of time, he continued building and repairing guitars after work and on weekends.
 Later, life changing events brought him to the summation that he needed to nourish his passion for building guitars and LFdM Guitars was born.
 From then, Luis subsequently undertook more formal training with master luthier Sergei de Jonge to further refine his skills.

 Engineering has also contributed significantly to his approach to luthiery and brought out the desire for perfection with every instrument he built.

-This beautiful LFDM tenor ukulele was handcrafted of premium Ziricote wood back and sides with a nice tight-grain musician’s grade Sitka spruce soundboard.
+This beautiful LFDM tenor ukulele was handcrafted of premium Ziricote wood back and sides with a nice tight-grain musician’s grade Cedar soundboard.
 Ebony wood fingerboard and bridge with Snakewood position markers on positions on 3, 5, 7, 10, 12, 15, 17, and 19.
 Snakewood top and back binding with arm bevel for an easy cradle when playing and an ebony wood bridge with snakewood accent inlay in keeping with the theme of the instrument.
 Matching Snakewood bound fretboard, headstock veneer, and rosette inlay with black-white-black wood trim.
 Slotted headstock design.

 Deep resonant tone with excellent clarity.
 Nice projection and sustain.
 A wonderful ukulele for both the recreational player and the professional musician.
 ID#: 180239